 Sixty-two percent of San Francisco's residents are renters.
 In the interest of the long term health and diversity of the housing stock the City should work to preserve this approximate ratio of rental units.
 The City should pay particular attention to rent control units which contribute to the long term existence and affordability of the City's rental housing stock without requiring public subsidy, by continuing their protection and supporting tenant's rights laws.
-One strategy that can aid in preserving these units, further discussed under Policy 7.6, is acquiring and rehabilitating such units for permanently affordable housing.
 Efforts to preserve rental units from physical deterioration include programs that support landlord's efforts to maintain rental housing such as: maintenance assistance programs, programs to support and enhance property management capacity, especially for larger companies, and programs to provide financial advice to landlords.